anpin/_cv_/src/pages/index.md

 - Delivered bespoke software solutions across various domains, with a focus on audio-visual installations, automation systems, full-stack development, and app development.
 - Delivered multiple cross-platform apps in Xamarin.Forms + ASP.NET with full CI/CD pipelines and testing, supported and transitioned them into MAUI/Avalonia + ASP.NET Core solutions.
 - Transitioned from C# to functional programming with F#, leveraging libraries such as Akka.Net, Giraffe, and Avalonia.
-- Gained expertise with a broad range of technologies such as (but not limited to) C#, F#, Nix and NixOS, Lua, C, Rust (embedded), PostgreSQL (and TimescaleDB), SQL, Event Sourcing, CQRS, Akka.Net, Fable, Elmish, sutil, htmx, webrtc, CSS, p5.js, vvvv, shaders, CI/CD pipelines (Azure DevOps, GitLab, GitHub, Gitea/Forgejo), CMAKE, FAKE (F# MAKE), SOPS, GPG, bash, and both cloud and self-hosted environments.
+- Gained expertise with a broad range of technologies such as (but not limited to) C#, F#, Nix and NixOS, Lua, C, Rust (embedded), PostgreSQL (and TimescaleDB), SQL, Event Sourcing, CQRS, Akka.Net, Fable, Elmish, sutil, htmx, webrtc, CSS, p5.js, astro, vvvv, shaders,  CMAKE, FAKE (F# MAKE), CI/CD pipelines (Azure DevOps, GitLab, GitHub, Gitea/Forgejo), docker, SOPS, GPG, bash, and both cloud and self-hosted environments.
 - Cultivated a diverse skill set, enabling versatile and innovative approaches to complex technical challenges.